PerfectlySoft/Perfect/README.md

 Perfect is an application server which provides a framework for developing web and other REST services in the Swift programming language.
 Its primary focus is on facilitating mobile apps which require backend server software.
 It enables you to use one language for both front and back ends.

 Perfect operates using either its own stand-alone HTTP server or through FastCGI with Apache 2.4.
-It provides a system for loading your own Swift based modules at startup and for interfacing those modules with its built-in moustache processing system.
+It provides a system for loading your own Swift based modules at startup and for interfacing those modules with its built-in moustache template processing system.

 Perfect consists of the following components: